 about the best place on Earth

-This site will take you through all the steps from how to get to Playa del Carmen and what to expect while you are here.
+You'll find everything you need from how to get to Playa del Carmen to what you can expect while you're here.

-We want to show you the best of what Playa del Carmen has to offer.
+This is your guide to experiencing the best of what Playa del Carmen has to offer.

 The high seasons in the Yucatan occur in the "winter" months from December through April and again during summer vacation in July and August.
 The peak seasons in Playa del Carmen are Christmas and Spring Break (Semana Santa) which is the week before and after Easter.
 The weather varies a little, but has an average of 40 days of sunshine per year and a year-round average of temperature of 27°C / 80°F.